 raised one himself

-Will led the first US FDA approval of an AI medical device and has spent 15 years turning IP into leverage: portfolios, licenses, and rounds.
-The proof here is the mechanism and that track record.
+Will led the first US FDA approval of an AI medical device and has spent 15 years turning patents into portfolios, licenses, and rounds.

 How it works

-Episodic consulting creates blind spots, and deferral compounds the risk.
+Episodic consulting creates blind spots.
+Deferral compounds them.
 A subscription replaces the open-ended meter with continuous coverage.

 Automated analysis

-Freedom-to-operate, prior art, landscape, and competitor filings, run continuously instead of once a quarter.
+Freedom-to-operate, prior art, landscape, and competitor filings ... run continuously, not once a quarter.

 A Chief IP Officer's judgment

-Analysis becomes strategy: portfolio framing and the investor narrative your round needs.
+Analysis becomes strategy: what to file, what to drop, and the investor narrative your round needs.

 Continuous monitoring

-A monthly cadence catches the landscape shifts and competitor filings episodic consulting misses.
+A monthly cadence catches the filings and landscape shifts episodic consulting misses.

 Straight talk